RazMake/PathLights/Code/Controller/DevDesign.md

 # Implementation details
 ## Controller REST APIs
 These APIs are the way to send comands to the controller.
 From a phone app, or from the home automation hub.

 I need the following APIs to cover the desired functionality:
 - **SetProgram**.
 This is a ***POST*** used for sending a program of lights.
+  This command will distribute the program to each light (according to the input data), and only return when it is done doing that.
+  Running this command will pause everything else the controller is doing until it completes.
   For each light, an array of color, brightness and duration  is sent.
   The settings for multiple lights can be combined (when they're the same).
 The settings are executed in the order they were received, by each light.
   The program must have the following properties specified: